Jaredcl1994/Math4610/SoftwareManual/README.md

-This is a readme.
-Look here for the [table of contents](https://jaredcl1994.github.io/math4610/SoftwareManual/TableOfContents.md)
+This is a readme which will contain the table of contents for the software manual.